m-ahmed-elbeskeri/m-ahmed-elbeskeri/README.md

 </div>

 ## About Me
-Chemical Engineer specializing in industrial AI solutions and process optimization.
+Chemical Engineer specialising in industrial AI solutions and process optimisation.
 Focused on developing data-driven approaches to solve complex engineering challenges, with particular emphasis on sustainability and efficiency improvements.

 ### Areas of Expertise
 - **Process Engineering & Optimisation**